jlinclabs/stampede/SPEC.md

 ### CLOCK Coin

-CLOCK coin is a stable coin pined to a (TBD) commodities index more stable than USD.
+CLOCK coin is a stable coin pinned to a (TBD) commodities index more stable than USD.
 We aim to keep the amount of CLOCK a Stamp costs to be as affordable and predictable (consistent) as possible.

 #### TBD